bluepixelmike/rpg-maker-rgss/README.md

 The purpose of this gem is provide documentation and code completion reference for external IDEs.
 All credit and ownership for the original code goes to Enterbrain - the creators of RPG Maker.

+**NOTE:**
+This gem does *not* implement any of the RPG Maker functionality.
+It is purely for reference usage *only*.
+Attempting to call any method defined by this gem will raise an error.

 ## Installation

 Add this line to your application's Gemfile: